 No one wants to see their child suffering.
 When anxiety and fear become mainstays in your child’s life, you may be desperate to help them break free.
 If you’re not sure what to do, here are some tips on how to help your child escape the cycle of anxiety:

 - Be on the lookout: It’s important to pay attention to potential signs of anxiety early on.
 While some anxiety is normal in children, take note of how intense these feelings are and how long they last.

 - Don’t avoid: Allowing your child to avoid things that cause them fear is only a short-term fix.
 Plus, continuing to avoid situations or things that cause them anxiety will only reinforce their fears.
 Instead, help your child learn healthy coping strategies so that your child doesn’t rely solely on you to fix his or her problems.

 - Don’t minimize your child’s fears: Some parents tend to dismiss their child’s fears and don’t take them seriously.
 Even if they seem overblown to you, to your child or your teen, their worries and fears are real.
 Be willing to listen and react with compassion when your child opens up to you.

 - Develop a plan: The best way to help your child move forward is with a plan, including healthy coping strategies.
 The team at Hillside will work with you to understand what your child is going through so that you can be a constant source of support and encouragement as they face their fears and anxieties and overcome them.

-As a leading anxiety residential treatment center in Georgia, Hillside is committed to providing the treatment and support children need to overcome anxiety.
+As a leading anxiety residential treatment center for teens and children in Georgia, Hillside is committed to providing the treatment and support clients need to overcome anxiety.
 Our various treatment modalities help children learn to process their emotions and develop strategies for facing challenges in the future.
 By changing destructive thought patterns, Hillside can help children envision positive outcomes from new or challenging experiences.